-After the Pilgrims’ Thanksgiving in 1621, fall harvest celebrations continued to be an annual tradition in New England.
-The custom of having a feast after a successful harvest was an ancient one in England, and one that colonists in the northeast perpetuated.
-After American independence, these Yankee settlers brought the tradition of Thanksgiving with them when they moved west and settled new territory.
+After the Pilgrims' Thanksgiving in 1621, fall harvest celebrations continued to be an annual tradition in New England.
+The custom of having a feast after a successful harvest was ancient in England and one that colonists in the northeast perpetuated.
+After American independence, these Yankee settlers brought the tradition of Thanksgiving with them when they moved west and settled in new territory.

 By 1840, Thanksgiving was widely celebrated in New England and the Midwest.
-It was the custom for the governor of each state to make a proclamation setting aside a day for feasting and Thanksgiving.
-Although this day usually occurred on a Thursday in November, there was no fixed date set for Thanksgiving.
-It could and did happen any time from September to January.
+It was the custom of each state's governor to make a proclamation setting aside a day for feasting and Thanksgiving.
+Although this day usually occurred on a Thursday in November, there was no fixed date for Thanksgiving, and it could and did happen any time from September to January.
 In Illinois, the first statewide Thanksgiving was proclaimed by Governor Thomas Ford and held on Thursday, December 29, 1842.

 |Before the Civil War, days of Thanksgiving were declared by the governors of individual states.
 Many Southern governors declined to do so, believing Thanksgiving to be a "Yankee" holiday.|

-This was in stark contrast to America’s only two national holidays at the time, Independence Day and Washington’s Birthday.
-Both of these holidays were civic, not religious, occasions, characterized by boozy street festivals that often got rowdy and out of hand.
-Yet the growing American middle class, who idealized home and family, longed for a holiday that was religious and family-focused.
+This was in stark contrast to America's only two national holidays at the time, Independence Day and Washington's Birthday.
+These holidays were civic, not religious, occasions characterized by boozy street festivals that often got rowdy and out of hand.
+Yet the growing American middle class, who idealized home and family, longed for a religious and family-focused holiday.

 |Sarah Josepha Hale|

-While several states readily adopted the custom of keeping Thanksgiving, many more, particularly in the South, had deep reservations.
-In 1853, Gov. Joseph Johnson of Virginia declined to declare the day of Thanksgiving on the grounds that it was a religious holiday, citing separation of church and state.
-In 1856 his successor, Henry A. Wise, wrote to Hale that he would not be declaring a day of Thanksgiving because “this theatrical national claptrap of Thanksgiving has aided other causes in setting thousands of pulpits to preaching ‘Christian politics’ instead of humbling letting the carnal Kingdom alone and preaching singly Christ crucified.”
+While several states readily adopted the custom of keeping Thanksgiving, many more had deep reservations, particularly in the South.
+In 1853, Gov. Joseph Johnson of Virginia declined to declare the day of Thanksgiving because it was a religious holiday, citing the separation of church and state.
+In 1856 his successor, Henry A. Wise, wrote to Hale that he would not be declaring a day of Thanksgiving because "this national theatrical claptrap of Thanksgiving has aided other causes in setting thousands of pulpits to preaching 'Christian politics' instead of humbling letting the carnal Kingdom alone and preaching singly Christ crucified."

 By "other causes," Wise meant the cause of abolitionism.
 Despite Hale's belief that a national Thanksgiving holiday would help to unify America's growing sectional divisions, many in the South identified Thanksgiving as a "Yankee" or "abolitionist" holiday and wanted nothing to do with it.
 Governor Price of Missouri skipped Thanksgiving in 1855, leading the St. Louis News to wonder, "Does he think Thanksgiving Day a Yankee institution, full of fanaticism, and, therefore, dangerous for the Southern people to meddle with?"

-This association of Thanksgiving with the North begs the question of why, of the five presidents Hale petitioned, it was Abraham Lincoln who finally declared Thanksgiving a national holiday in 1863.
-Was it truly a day of praise and healing in the midst of the bitter Civil War?
+This association of Thanksgiving with the North begs the question of why, of the five presidents Hale petitioned, Abraham Lincoln finally declared Thanksgiving a national holiday in 1863.
+Was it a day of praise and healing amid the bitter Civil War?

 President Abraham Lincoln's Thanksgiving Proclamation: